-Join us for a two day event exploring the Kingdom of the Mushroom!
+Join us for an event exploring the Kingdom of the Mushroom!

 Fungi experts will be lecturing on the science and traditional use of widely researched medicinal mushrooms.